ashishb26/Boolean/README.md

   DELETE "/:id"
   ```
   Deletes a boolean record (if it exists) from the database whose id matches the given input id

+**Note**: sync.RWMutex has been used in the implementation

+# Project Structure
+The project has three packages (apart from main)
+- **models**
+The models.go file in the models package consists of the definitions of various structs to be used to bind to user JSON input and/or define database schemas
+- **controller**
+The controller package consists of logic to handle various endpoints and authentication
+- **dbConfig**
+This package is used to handle database connection and configuration